|

 Economic Viability and Investment Protection

 Initial costs for fibre optic chemistry and explosion protection networks are offset by lower operating costs and higher availability.
-A BREKO study shows that fibre optic networks can reduce total cost of ownership by up to 40%.
+Lower maintenance requirements and high availability reduce the total cost of ownership significantly compared with copper installations.

 With modular systems such as SlimConnect, expansions can be performed without operational downtime.
-The 5 years’ warranty on high-quality systems provides additional investment protection.
 Due to the future-proofing of the technology with bandwidth reserves up to 400 Gbit/s, no re-cabling is required for the next 20 years.

 Integration into Existing Process Control Systems